agile-ts/documentation/docs/main/Introduction.md

 ### 🤸‍ Flexible

-- Works in nearly any UI-Framework.
-Check [here](https://agile-ts.org/docs/frameworks) if your preferred Framework is supported too.
+- Works in nearly any UI-Layer.
+Check [here](../Frameworks.md) if your preferred Framework is supported too.
 - Surly behaves with the workflow which suits you best.
 No need for _reducers_, _actions_, ..
 - Has **no** external dependencies